 7.1 – Overview

-If I were to ask you to give me a real-time summary of the traffic situation, how would you possibly do it?
+If I were to ask you to give me a real-time summary of the traffic situation in your city, how would you possibly do it?

-Your city may have 1000’s of roads and junctions; it is unlikely you would check every road in the city to find the answer.
+Your city may have thousands of roads and junctions; it is unlikely you would check every road in the city to find the answer.
 The wiser thing for you to do would be to quickly check a few important roads and junctions across the city’s four directions and observe how the traffic is moving.
-If you observe chaotic conditions across these roads, you would simply summarize the traffic situation as chaotic, else traffic can be considered normal.
+If you observe chaotic conditions across these roads, you can conclude the traffic situation is chaotic; else, traffic can be considered normal.

 Drawing parallels, if I were to ask you how the stock market is moving today, how would you answer my question?
-There are approximately 5,000 listed companies in the Bombay Stock Exchange and about 2,000 listed companies on the National Stock Exchange.
-It would be clumsy to check every company, figure out if they are up or down for the day and then give a detailed answer.
+There are approximately 5,000 listed companies on the Bombay Stock Exchange and about 2,000 on the National Stock Exchange.
+It would be clumsy to check every company, figure out if they are up or down for the day, and then give a detailed answer.

-Instead, you would just check a few important companies across key industrial sectors.
-If a majority of these companies are moving up, you would say markets are up, if the majority is down, you would say markets are down, and if there is a mixed trend, you would say markets are sideways!
+Instead, you would check a few important companies across key industrial sectors.
+If a majority of these companies are moving up, you would say markets are up; if the majority are down, you would say markets are down; and if there is a mixed trend, you would say markets are sideways or flat for the day.

-So essentially identify a few companies to represent the broader markets.
-Every time someone asks you how the markets are doing, you would just check the general trend of these selected stocks and then answer.
+So essentially, identify a few companies to represent the broader markets.
+Whenever someone asks you how the markets are doing, you check the general trend of these selected stocks and then answer.
 These companies that you have identified collectively make up the stock market index!

 7.2 – The Index

-Luckily you need not actually track these selected companies individually to get a sense of how the markets are doing.
+Luckily you need not track these selected companies individually to get a sense of how the markets are doing.
 The important companies are pre-packaged and continuously monitored to give you this information.
-This pre-packaged market information tool is called the ‘Market Index’.
+This pre-packaged market sentiment indicator is called the ‘Stock market Index.’

 S&P stands for Standard and Poor’s, a global credit rating agency.
-S&P has the technical expertise in constructing the index which they have licensed to the BSE.
+S&P has the technical expertise in constructing the index they have licensed to the BSE.
 Hence the index also carries the S&P tag.
+NSE itself maintains the indices via a related company called NSE Indices Limited.

-An ideal index gives us minute by minute reading about how the market participants perceive the future.
+Nifty 50 consists of the most frequently traded stocks on the National Stock Exchange; we will soon discuss the methodology basis on which these indices are constructed.
+An ideal index gives us an updated, accurate representation of the market sentiment.
 The movements in the Index reflect the changing expectations of the market participants.
 When the index goes up, it is because the market participants think the future will be better.
 The index drops if the market participants perceive the future pessimistically.

 7.3 – Practical uses of the Index